NathanSchalkwijk/dmb/README.md

 PyNaCl

-When installing normally without pterodactyl you need to create a file named .env in the same folder as app.py, this file needs to contain the following: BOT_TOKEN='your_bot_token'
+You need to create a file named .env in the same folder as app.py, this file needs to contain the following: BOT_TOKEN='your_bot_token'

+To run the bot use "python3 app.py"

 If you don't have a way to host the bot you can ask me to host it for you.